Types of institutions

 Organisation of the school day and week

-The instruction time may include up to 30 lessons/hours per week in core academic subjects and technical subjects or vocational modules, sports excluded.
+The instruction time may include up to 30 lessons/hours per week in core academic and technical subjects or vocational modules, sports excluded.
 With other forms of educational activities, the weekly instruction time may be up to 36 lessons.

-The school normally starts at 8 a. m. and ends around 2 p. m.
+The school normally starts at 8 a.m. and ends around 2 p.m.
 The school council can define a different time, but only if so agreed with the council of parents and assembly of teachers.

-If a school cannot organise instruction in the morning only and in one shift because of the high number of students, it organises the instruction in two shifts, namely organises one in the afternoon.
+If a school cannot organise instruction in the morning only and in one shift because of the high number of students, it organises the instruction in two shifts, namely one in the afternoon.
 Schools with two shifts, schedule the start as they see fit.

 A school lesson is normally 45 minutes.
-During individual lessons in core academic subjects, students normally have 5-minute breaks, and a 30-minute break once a day (or at least 20-minute break) for lunch.
+During individual lessons in core academic subjects, students normally have 5-minute breaks, and a 30-minute break once a day (or at least a 20-minute break) for lunch.
 A lesson of practical training with the employer is 60 minutes.
 If students train with the employer for 4 hours a day or more, they are entitled to a break of at least 30 minutes.